 Proposals for papers are invited on, but not confined to, the following subject areas:

-- Ways of counting and things to count: inventories and accounts; time and tempo; feet and metre.
+- Ways of counting and things to count: inventories and accounts; time and tempo; feet

 - Numbers in print: reference tables, logarithms, cross-referencing, indices.